hyling/kean.github.io/_posts/2017-11-05-codable-tips-and-tricks.markdown

 One of the major downsides of `Codable` is that as soon a you need custom decoding logic - even for a single key - you have to provide custom everything: manually define all the *coding keys*, and implementing an entire `init(from decoder: Decoder) throws` initializer by hand.
 This isn't ideal.
 But it is at least as good (or bad) as third-party JSON libraries in Swift.
 Having one built into the standard library is definitely a win.

-So if you'd like to start using `Codable` in your app (and you are already familiar with all the basics) here are some tips and tricks that yu might find helpful:
+So if you'd like to start using `Codable` in your app (and you are already familiar with all the basics) here are some tips and tricks that you may find helpful:

 * TOC
 {:toc}